Eat a Diet Rich in Vitamin D

 Vitamin D is a fat-soluble vitamin.
 It helps the body absorb calcium and plays a crucial role in the growth and maintenance of strong, healthy bones.
 In children, adequate vitamin D is important for the prevention of rickets .
 And in adults, vitamin D deficiency has been associated with a greater incidence of hip fracture .
 Increased intakes of vitamin D, on the other hand, have been associated with less bone loss in older women.
 This has led some researchers to believe that vitamin D supplementation may help prevent fractures resulting from osteoporosis .

-Recent research suggests that vitamin D may play a role in a number of other conditions, as well.
-More research is needed to confirm the findings, though.
+Vitamin D may also play a role in a number of other conditions as well.
 For example, vitamin D deficiency has been related to muscle weakness and pain.
 In one study, patients with low back pain received high doses of vitamin D for 3 months, which resulted in significant improvement of their symptoms.

 Also, there is some research to suggest that this supplement may play a role in cancer prevention.
 Vitamin D receptors have been found in breast and prostate tissue, implying that such a link does exist.
 Additionally, there is some evidence hinting that low levels may play a role in the development of high blood pressure .
 There is also preliminary research suggesting that long-term vitamin D supplementation decreases the risk of multiple sclerosis .